facebookresearch/fairseq/examples/MMPT/README.md

 - from scratch

 The same as the original VideoCLIP model training, in all experiments, the video encoders are frozen and only the weights of the two separate trainable Transformers (one each for video and text) are updated, initialized with the pre-trained `bert-base-uncased`.
 We train 25 epochs from scratch and 10 epochs for finetuning, respectively.

-To start the training, run the following command with the desired config file:
+We place all config files for FingerCLIP under the directory `projects/retri/fingerclip/`.
+For example, to start the training for the experiment named `rwthfs_scratch_pose` (**E3** in paper), run the following command with the desired config file:

 ```
 python locallaunch.py projects/retri/fingerclip/rwthfs_scratch_pose.yaml --jobtype local_single